woxcab/scrapy_rss/README.rst

 Feed (Channel) Elements Customization [optionally]
 --------------------------------------------------

-If you want to change another channel parameters (such as language, copyright, managing_editor, webmaster, pubdate, last_build_date, category, generator, docs, ttl) then declare your own exporter that's inherited from :code:`RssItemExporter` class, for example:
+If you want to change other channel parameters (such as language, copyright, managing_editor, webmaster, pubdate, last_build_date, category, generator, docs, ttl) then define your own exporter that's inherited from :code:`RssItemExporter` class, for example:

 .. code:: python